fasrc/reframe-fasrc/examples/README.md

 command with the flag `--system="cannon:test"` for CPU codes and `--system="cannon:gpu_test"` for GPU codes

 To run only on FASSE, use a FASSE login node or a Remote Desktop session.
+Remember to repeat the steps above on FASSE to ensure a fresh creation of the reframe working directory and a new installation of the ReFrame repo therein, as Cannon's filesystem is not visible from FASSE.
 Run the reframe command with the flag `--system="fasse"` for CPU codes and `--system="fasse_gpu"` for GPU codes

 ## Hello world example